 - Phone and Internet - There is no in-room telephone service, so we recommend that you bring a cell phone.
 Computers are available on campus.
 If you choose to bring your own computer, wireless internet access is available in the dorm and across the entire campus.

 Dress is casual.
-Please bring a pair of sneakers/walking shoes, a bathing suit for the beach, and if your schedule includes a trip to the theater, an appropriate outfit.
-If you will be working in a laboratory, bring appropriate lab attire, such as closed toed shoes and long pants/ skirt.
+Please bring a pair of sneakers/walking shoes and if your schedule includes a trip to the theater, an appropriate outfit.
+If you will be working in a laboratory, bring appropriate lab attire, such as closed toe shoes and long pants/skirt.
 The poster symposium in the RISE Program requires business-casual attire.